ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

     Do not remove or edit atomic guards manually as it will likely disable ACID guarantees for transactions.
     {WARNING/}

-* You can also create new compare exchange key/value pairs to use in other situations.
+* You can also manually create new compare exchange key/value pairs to use in other situations.
   See examples in the [overview API article](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation).

 {NOTE/}